sthysel/cv/CV.md

 engineer.

 I have worked on several sensor data fusion solutions.
-I consider myself a integration and systems specialist, with strong
+I consider myself a integration and systems specialist, with strong:

 * Python
 * Linux
 * Machine Learning
 * Containerisation
-* IOT
+* IIoT
 * DevOps
 * MLOps and
 * Sensor data fusion pipe-line skills.

 I have DevOps and MLOps experience using a variety of continuous integration, systems provisioning, software configuration and build management systems.
-These were implemented on-premise as well as various cloud platforms particularly AWS.
+These were implemented on-premise as well as AWS and Azure.

 I have developed cloud native applications and solution stacks making use of AWS and OpenStack infrastructure.
-I've used Ansible and Terraform to define infrastructure as code using modern GitOps principles.
+I've used Ansible and Terraform extensively implemeting IaC using modern GitOps principles.

 I have a degree in Electronic Engineering and a Masters degree in Bio Engineering.